SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 ### Usage

-To use the `AppendAction`, ensure it is properly integrated into your IntelliJ platform-based application or plugin.
+To use the `AppendTextWithChatAction`, ensure it is properly integrated into your IntelliJ platform-based application or plugin.
 It does not require manual configuration but relies on the application's settings for the OpenAI API parameters.

 When triggered, it will automatically append contextually generated text to the user's selected text, enhancing or